 1. Royal & Langnickel Zen Series Brushes Set

-This is a comprehensive set of brushes you’ll love to return to over and over again, whether your choice of medium is watercolors, acrylic paint, or inks.
+This is a comprehensive set of brushes you’ll return to over and over again, whether your choice of medium is watercolors, acrylic paint, or inks.
+The shape of these ferrules is slightly flatter than in most stencil brushes, but in this case it provides more control over the medium.
 Included are five brushes—three stiff, and two slightly less so—made of a blend of synthetic and natural hair.
 These are resilient tools that won’t quickly shed bristles, and they can scrape paper without tearing through the wet surface.
 Each also holds an ample amount of water, so you can maintain your brushwork at a steady pace.

 2. Silver Brush Limited Stencil Brush Set